MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Encourage people to give feedback.
 Be comfortable with a few moments of awkward silence.
 As people give feedback, look out for suggestions on what to change.
 If you identify one, write a headline for it on a post-it note.

-## Put outcomes where the entire mob can see
+## Make suggestions visible to the mob

 Once a headline is written, put the post-it note in a place where the entire mob can it during their next mob programming session.
 If you have a whiteboard by the mobbing station, often this is a good place to keep them.